portiaAI/portia-agent-examples/refund-agent-mcp/README.md

 ### Refunds and Approval Clarifications

-We want the Agent to read the refund request, compare it with the company's refund policy (see `./refund_policy.txt`) and make a decision autonomously: this handled in the `RefundReviewerTool` class.
+We want the Agent to read the refund request, compare it with the company's refund policy (see `./refund_policy.txt`) and make a decision autonomously: this is handled in the `RefundReviewerTool` class.

-If the Agent thinks a refund should be issued, we want to confirm with a human before actually issuing a refund, as this involves money leaving the company's account.
+Because refunds involve sending out money, if the Agent thinks a refund _should_ be issued, we want to get a human to review the request along with the Agent's rationale.
 To achieve this, we can pause execution and wait from a [Clarification](https://docs.portialabs.ai/understand-clarifications) to get a humand to review the request and the Agent's analysis.
 This is part of the `RefundHumanApprovalTool` class in `refund_agent.py`.
 If the human passes `ACCEPTED` the refund should be issued, if `REJECTED` the flow will exit!